 Franz Peter Schubert (31.01.1797 – 19.11.1828) was an Austrian composer of the late Classical and early Romantic eras.
 Despite his early death, arising from from typhus and syphilis, Schubert left behind a vast output of fine music.
 He wrote more than 600 songs (or lieder), more than a dozen string quartets and 21 piano sonatas; he completed seven symphonies, with many more left unfinished; he wrote operas, masses, piano trios and duets.
-Yet there was only one public performance of his music during his lifetime.

 His most important works include the Piano Quintet in A major, D667 ‘The Trout’ (see Work 6 in our collection), his last three Piano Sonatas Nos.
 19 – 21, the Symphony No. 9 in C major, D944 ‘The Great’, Symphony No. 8 in B minor, D759 ‘Unfinished’, his two great song cycles Winterreise D911, Die schöne Müllerin, D795 (see Work 62 in our collection) and his String Quartet No. 14 in D minor, D810 ‘Death and the Maiden’.